ISO 5775: Clincher tyres on straight sided or crochet type rims

 The standard notes that the minimum inflation pressure recommended is 300 kPa for narrow tires (25 mm section width or less), 200 kPa for other sizes in normal highway service, and 150 kPa for off-the-road service.

 The inner width of the rim on which the tire is mounted should be about 65% of the tire's nominal section width for tires smaller than 30 mm and 55% for those larger.

 The section height of a tire is usually identical to its section width (for tires less than 28 mm, 2.5 mm have to be added to the width to get the height).
 The overall diameter of the tire is then the rim diameter plus twice the tire's section height.
 The ISO 5775-1 standard also defines procedures for measuring tires and for calculating from the marking the maximum dimensions of a tire, which are needed by designers to determine clearance distances to other bicycle components.

-Nominal section widths
+Nominal section widths (tyres)

-The standard defines a set of nominal section widths for wired-edge tires and lists recommended rim widths for each:
+The standard defines for each tire size a rim design width based on the tire's nominal section width, and the range of rims widths which are recommended as acceptable to be used in service for a given tire section width.

 Older markings

-Note how in the below sorted table the "inches" measure is inconsistent with the mm measures, if height varies: Some 28" tires then have less mm than a 27" tire.
-584 mm tires are also marketed as 27.5" (outer diam.) tires.

-Older markings of wired-edge tires can be converted to ISO 5775 designations with the help of the following table:
+Note how in the below sorted table the "inches" measure is inconsistent with the mm measures, if height varies: Some 28-inch tires then have a measured actual bead seat diameter (BSD) smaller than a 27-inch tire.
+584 mm tires are also marketed as 27.5-inch (outer diameter) tires.
+Older tire markings can be converted to ISO 5775 designations with the help of the following table:

 Such older markings can be appended to the ISO 5775 designation in parentheses.